Wendy Ellis

 Office Phone: 202-994-0146

 In 2019, Dr Ellis' dissertation titled "Community Resilience: A Dynamic Model for Public Health" which applies dynamic systems modeling to governmental public health department efforts aimed at addressing ACEs and building community resilience was implemented as the Resilience Catalyst initiative.
 The Community Resilience model is designed as a Public Health 3.0 strategy for the Chief Health Strategist working across sectors to drive initiatives that address inequities that are at the heart of the nation's health disparities.
-There are currently nine local health departments (Alameda County, CA; Shelby County, TN; Baltimore City, MD; Leon County, FL; Tacoma-Pierce County, WA; Mesa County, CO; AppHealth, NC; Cambridge, MA and Louisville, KY) using Dr. Ellis' Community Resilience framework to address racial disparities in evictions, income inequity, social cohesion, community violence, and access to economic mobility as a public health prevention initiative.
-Five additional local health departments will be added in late 2021.
-Dr. Ellis' team partners with the National Association of County and Health Officals, the American Public Health Association and the Centers for Disease Control to support the Resilience Catalyst cohorts.
+There are currently nine local health departments (Jersey City, NJ; Shelby County, TN; Baltimore City, MD; Leon County, FL; Lee County, IA; Mesa County, CO; AppHealth, NC; Cleveland, OH and Louisville, KY) using Dr. Ellis' Community Resilience framework to address racial disparities in evictions, income inequity, social cohesion, community violence, and access to economic mobility as a public health prevention initiative.
+Dr. Ellis' team partners with the National Association of County and Health Officials, the American Public Health Association and the Centers for Disease Control to support the Resilience Catalyst cohorts.

 Behavioral Health